 CFATS is the Nation’s first regulatory program focused specifically on security at high-risk chemical facilities.
 The Department of Homeland Security (DHS), through the Infrastructure Security Compliance Division (ISCD), administers the CFATS program by working with facilities to ensure they have security measures in place to reduce the risks associated with certain hazardous chemicals, and prevent them from being exploited in a terrorist attack.

-Follow @NPPD on Twitter for the latest on protecting the Nation’s critical infrastructure.
+Follow @CISAgov on Twitter for the latest news on protecting the Nation’s critical infrastructure.

 CFATS regulation applies to facilities across many industries—chemical manufacturing, storage, and distribution, energy and utilities, agriculture and food, explosives, mining, electronics, plastics, universities and laboratories, paint and coatings, healthcare and pharmaceuticals.